 The following article will cover PostgresSQL, SQL, And Oracle databases.

-For Postgres, you will need to confirm your Pyramid version on the Production environment by clicking on your initials on the tab at the top right-hand side of the screen as shown below.
+You can get to it by clicking on your initials on the tab at the top right-hand side of the screen, as shown below.

-We will choose New internal repository or new remote repository > PostgresSQL:
+When running the installer, we will choose a new internal repository or new remote repository > PostgresSQL:

-We will finish the installation and go back to the production environment to make a backup for the repository.
+After completing the installation, go back to the production environment and back up the repository.

-Run the following command to make a backup in our production server:
+To create the backup, run the following command in your production server: